slideflow/slideflow/docs-source/source/slideflow_studio.rst

 Trained StyleGAN2 or StyleGAN3 networks can be visualized by enabling GAN mode, using the launch option ``--stylegan``.
 Once enabled, GAN .pkl files can be loaded with File -> Load GAN.
 Generated images are shown in the tile preview window.
 Model predictions on GAN images operate similarly to predictions on whole-slide images.
 Predictions on GAN images are generated in real-time, and you can watch the predictions change in the model widget.

-By default, Workbench will generate predictions on the full GAN image (after resizing to match the model's ``tile_px`` value).
+By default, Studio will generate predictions on the full GAN image (after resizing to match the model's ``tile_px`` value).
 If a ``training_options.json`` file is found in the same directory as the GAN .pkl, the tile size used to train the GAN will be read from this file (slideflow_kwargs/tile_px and ../tile_um).
 If the GAN was trained on images with a different ``tile_um`` value, the GAN image will be cropped to match the model's ``tile_um`` before resizing.
 The cropped/resized (and stain normalized) image will be shown to the right of the raw GAN image in the tile preview window.

 The StyleGAN widget can be used to travel the GAN latent space, as implemented in the official `NVIDIA StyleGAN3 repository <https://github.com/NVlabs/stylegan3>`_.
 Set a specific seed in the input field next to "Latent", or click and drag the "Drag" button.
 If the model was trained with class conditioning, manually set the class with the "Class" field (the default value of -1 selects a random class).